YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-05-02-ds-interview.markdown

 + Can you explain the fundamentals of Naive Bayes?
 How do you set the threshold?
 + Can you explain what MapReduce is and how it works?
 + Can you explain SVM?
+  + SVM is a maximal margin classifier
 + How do you detect if a new observation is outlier?
 What is a bias-variance trade off?
 + Discuss how to randomly select a sample from a product user population.
 + How do you implement autocomplete?
 + Describe the working of gradient boost.
+  +
 + Find the maximum of sub sequence in an integer list.
 + What would you do to summarize a twitter feed.
 + Explain the steps of data wrangling and cleaning before appling ML algorithms.
 + How to deal with unbalanced binary classification?
 + How to measure distance between data point?
+  + Distance between data points
 + Define variance.
   + Variance is the expectation of the squared deviation of a random variable from its mean
 + What is the difference between box plot and histogram.